arbazkhan9393/Portfolio/README.md

 # Portfolio
-I am a professional iOS Developer overall 4 years of experience in Mobile App Development using Swift and Obj- C. Having Deep knowledge of MVVM, VIPER, and Clean architecture.
+I am a professional iOS Developer overall 4 years of experience in Mobile App Development using Swift.
+Having Deep knowledge of MVVM, VIPER, and Clean architecture.
 Delivers many applications to clients successfully also published on App-store.

 # [**Directooo**](https://apps.apple.com/us/app/directooo/id1565324549)